 Find small group travel tours.
 This is a fun way to participate in an activity together.
 Whether there’s one leader of your group vacation or each person is taking turns planning activities, navigating, etc., it’s nice to have a day off to sit back and let someone else lead for a while.
 Small group travel tours are a great way to learn more about your destination, meet other travelers, and get to places you may not have otherwise.

 Fun for the Introverts and Extraverts

-One way to help a group vacation meet each individual’s needs is to create a space prior to the trip for transparency.
-Ask each person in the group to share the following in a group email or in person: 1) What does the ultimate “free day” look like for you?
-2) Name three must-see or do things that you want to happen on the vacation.
+One way to help a group vacation meet each individual’s needs is to create a space before the trip for transparency.
+Ask each group member to share the following in a group email or in-person: 1) What does the ultimate “free day” look like for you?
+2) Name three must-see or do things you want to happen on vacation.
 This allows everyone to get an idea of the expectations of others and helps avoid discontent on the trip.

 Group vacations can create memories to last a lifetime.
 Implementing some or all of these tips will make the memories that much sweeter.
 Get a group together and head to one of your dream destinations!